 After university, Annette worked in a large regional law firm in Mackay and was admitted to practice as a solicitor in 2000.
 Annette has lived and worked in Bundaberg as a solicitor since her return in 2002.
 Annette joined Finemore Walters & Story in 2010 and became a partner in 2017.
 Annette’s long term knowledge of the local community is of great value to her practice and she provides legal advice with both technical expertise and understanding.

-As a mother of two children, Annette balances work and family life by working in the office 4 days a week.
 She has a particular focus in the areas of Commercial and Retail Leasing; Business Sales and Acquisitions; Conveyancing (residential, rural and commercial); Wills and Enduring Powers of Attorney.

 Rebecca De Papi